powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$bPerSection$$ | S | The Positive sequence shunt (charging) susceptance per section |
 | $$gPerSection$$ | S | The Positive sequence shunt (charging) conductance per section |

+We expect $$bPerSection$$ to be a non zero value.
+The disconnected status of the linear shunt compensator can be modeled by setting the $$SectionCount$$ attribute to zero.

 - For Non Linear Shunt Compensators

 | Attribute | Unit | Description |